berat/homepage/README.md

 ![https://buymeacoffee.com/beratbozkurt0](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)

-This repository contains the source code for my personal websites.
-The sites showcase various projects I've worked on over time.
-Feel free to explore the code, learn from it, or contribute.
+This repository contains the source code for my most recent website designs, which I am still developing.
+Feel free to browse the code, learn from it, or contribute to its improvement.

 [Click here for a live demo of one of the websites](http://beratbozkurt.net)